ServerlessOpsIO/serverlessops-workshops/04-security/02-infrastructure/README.md

 ### Access Controls / AWS IAM
 The AWS IAM service is the service in AWS that controls access to resources and services in AWS.
 We've touched on IAM in other workshop modules as we've granted Lambda functions the ability to perform certain actions on other AWS resources.
 For example, add an item to a DynamoDB table.
 So far we've shown you mostly best practices.
 In this workshop we'll explore some best practices by demonstrating the poorer practices people often employ and how to fix them.

 IAM entities can mostly be broken down into users, groups, roles, and policies.
 We're going to ignore IAM users and groups since they're not relevant to us in this workshop.
-With our serverless applications we should be most concered with the following.
+With our serverless applications we should be most concerned with the following.

 * _IAM Policy:_ A collection of IAM permission statements.
-These statements determine what actions can be performed against what resoruces.
+These statements determine what actions can be performed against what resources.
 A policy may consist of multiple statements.
 IAM policies can be attached to an IAM role, group, or user.
 (Best practice is to not attach policies to users.)
 * _IAM Role:_ An IAM identity that is meant to be assumed by a person (eg. an IAM user) or AWS resource (eg. AWS EC2 instance or Lambda function).
 IAM roles do not have access keys or passwords.
 Instead by an identity assuming the role the entity is granted temporary security credentials.
 For out purposes in this workshop, we configure Lambda functions to assume an IAM Role that gives them permission to access other AWS resources.

 With the way Serverless Framework handles IAM policy statements, policies, and roles by default; we'll first concern ourselves with individual IAM policy statements.
 Later we'll configure Serverless Framework to handle IAM roles differently.